rahdirs/gulp/README.md

 # gulp

-###Gulp configuration
+### Gulp configuration

-Open command prompt and Move to app path
+1. Open command prompt and Move to app path
+2. Create package.json file by using npm init
+3.